-- 6. In the Password box, select the password and then right-click. - Select Create New Parameter From Selection....
-The Enter Parameter Name dialog box opens. - 8.
-In the Parameter Name box, type twofa emailpassword, and then click OK.
+- 6. In the Password box, select the password and then right-click. - 7.
+Select Create New Parameter From Selection....

+8. In the Parameter Name box, type twofa emailpassword, and then click OK.

 Step Arguments Related to Objects

 The following step arguments related to objects, categorized by role, are available in TruClient: